frenchydude08/Party-Super-Bash/README.md

 - some connectors and cables
 - Bright flashing/strobe lights

 A minimum set of audio samples is provided.
-Put them 'as is' on a FAT32 formated microSD card.
+Unzip and put them 'as is' on a FAT32 formated microSD card (01, 02, 03, 04 and 05 folders at the root).
-Let me know of your created audio files so we can share..
+Let me know of your created audio files so we can share them..

 PCB
 All the required Geberit files are provided for you to get your PCB printed.
 I have designed the PCB to make it as universal and versatile as possible.
 This whay it can be used for many other projects...
+- x4 5v/12v Mosfets outputs
+- x5 configurable I/Os
+- reset pins for external reset button